kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Kill Jorak Uln**
 - Jorak Uln can be found in the Tomb of Tulak Hord on Korriban.

+**Kill Lashowe, Shaardan, and Mekel**
+- This eliminates all competition on Korriban.
+They can each be killed as follows:
+  - *Lashowe* can be killed after fighting the Tukata in the Valley of the Dark Lord or after letting her turn in the holocron in the Sith Academy.
+  - *Shaardan* can be killed in the Tomb of Ajunta Pall when he stops you on the way out.
+Giving him a fake sword and letting Uthar kill him counts as long as you watch that cutscene.
+  - *Mekel* can be killed after saving him from Jorak Uln in the Tomb of Tulak Hord.
+Letting Jorak kill him by giving good answers to his quiz counts.

 **Kill Kandon Ark**
 - Kandon is one of Brejik's lieutenants, and can be found in the Vulkar Garage.